Assessing the Environmental Laws and Policies Weakened in Response to Covid-19

 This report provides a new set of hourly E-Values for the whole United States, broken down into 19 subregions, using an open-source reduced-order dispatch model.
 The patterns uncovered by these estimates can help policymakers design economically efficient DER policies to reduce air pollution from electricity generators.

-Viewing all publications in Environmental Justice
+Viewing all publications in Environmental Justice and Equity

 Page 1 of 2